11 - Translation

 - Which two nucleotides provide the energy for translation initiation in eukaryotes?

 Translation elongation in bacteria involves a series of cycles, one cycle per sense codon in the mRNA.
-At the beginning of each cycle, a growing polypeptide chain attached to a tRNA molecule is located within the P site of the ribosome (see figure 11.12).
+At the beginning of each cycle, the tRNA molecule located within the P site of the ribosome is attached to a polypeptide chain (see figure 11.12).
 The A and E sites of the ribosome are empty.
 Each elongation cycle then proceeds as follows:

-- A charged tRNA binds to the A site.
-A prokaryotic elongation factor protein called EF-Tu is responsible for loading a charged tRNA into the A site of the ribosome.
+- A charged tRNA binds to the A site within the ribosome.
+The prokaryotic elongation factor protein EF-Tu is responsible for loading a charged tRNA into the A site of the ribosome.
 This loading of a charged tRNA into the A site requires the cleavage of GTP.

 - The codon and anticodon hydrogen bonds are checked.
 Of course, the anticodon within the newly delivered tRNA must be complementary to the mRNA codon according to the wobble rules.
 An incorrect tRNA bound to the A site is recognized by the 16S rRNA.
-When an incorrect anticodon is encountered, polypeptide synthesis is halted until the mismatched tRNA is released.
-This editing function of the 16S rRNA allows for high fidelity in protein synthesis; it is estimated that only one mistake is made per 10,000 incorporated amino acids, or about one time in every 20 polypeptides synthesized by the ribosome.
+When an incorrect anticodon is encountered, polypeptide synthesis is halted until the mismatched tRNA is released from the ribosome.
+This editing function of the 16S rRNA molecule allows for high fidelity in protein synthesis; it is estimated that only one mistake is made per 10,000 incorporated amino acids, or about one time in every 20 proteins synthesized by the ribosome.

 - Steps 1–4 are repeated for each sense codon in the mRNA.
-The rate of protein synthesis is 15–18 amino acids per second in prokaryotes.
+The rate of protein synthesis is 15–18 cycles (i.e., 15-18 amino acids) per second in prokaryotes.

-Translation elongation works similarly in both prokaryotes and eukaryotes.
-Below are some differences to keep in mind for eukaryotic translation:
+Translation elongation works similarly in both prokaryotes and eukaryotes; however below are some minor differences to keep in mind for eukaryotic translation:

-- The 28S rRNA of the 60S ribosomal subunit functions as the peptidyl transferase (synthesizes the peptide bonds between amino acids during translation).
-The 28S rRNA is another example of a ribozyme.
+- The 28S rRNA component of the 60S ribosomal subunit functions as the peptidyl transferase to synthesize the peptide bonds between amino acids.
+The 28S rRNA is another example of a ribozyme (RNA enzyme).

 - Eukaryotes have eukaryotic elongation factors (eEFs) that function very similarly to EF-Tu and EF-G from bacteria.
 The eukaryotic eEF1 protein functions similarly to EF-Tu in bacteria, delivering charged tRNA molecules to the A site of the ribosome.
-The eukaryotic eEF2 protein functions similarly to EF-G in bacteria, moving the ribosome one codon towards the 3’ end of the mRNA after the peptidyl transferase reaction has taken place.
+The eukaryotic eEF2 protein functions similarly to EF-G in bacteria, translocating the ribosome one codon towards the 3’ end of the mRNA after peptide bond formation has taken place.
 Both eEF1 and eEF2 cleave GTP molecules.